Evaluating and Using your old Polaroid camera

 - If you want to determine whether your pack camera works, make sure the battery is good, and try cocking the shutter, putting your finger over the electric eye (beside the lens), and pressing and holding down the shutter release.
 If you hear 2 distinct clicks around 2 - 10 seconds apart, the shutter works fine.
 You will need to purchase film and try it out to see whether the exposure system works properly.

 - If your battery is completely dead, refer to the chart, or find your camera on the left, to see what kind of battery you need.
-If you need a No. 531 battery, look for a PX19 4.5 volt battery.
+If you need a No. 531 battery, look for a PX19 4.5 volt battery, or get a 3X AAA battery holder and solder it in place of the current battery terminals.
 If you need a No. 532 battery, then look for a PX24 battery.
 They ususally sell for $10 or so.
 If you want to try making your own No. 532 (3.0 volt) battery, look at how I made a No. 532 replacement battery.
+Or, you can use a 2X AA battery holder.

 - If you want to use the camera indoors, you will need an artificial light source.
 Check out the chart to see what kind of flash bulbs/cubes your camera uses.
 If your camera uses a flash blub, you'll probably need the No. 238 flash bulb holder.
 If it uses a high power flash cube, you'll need the focused flash unit.
 You'll also need to find a source for your flash bulbs/cubes.
 They are no longer manufactured, so you'll need to look in places like garage sales, swap meets, or ebay.